YousefKad/yousef-kaddoura.github.io/_pages/Research.md

 ## Working Papers

-- **Estimating Coefficient-by-Coefficient Breaks in Panel Data Models,** single-authored (JMP).
+- "**Estimating Coefficient-by-Coefficient Breaks in Panel Data Models,**" single-authored (JMP).
 Resubmitted to [Journal of Econometrics](#).
-- **Estimation of Multivariate Heterogeneity In Panel Data Models: An Application to The Fama French Three Factor Model,** with Joakim Westerlund.
+- "**Estimation of Multivariate Heterogeneity In Panel Data Models: An Application to The Fama French Three Factor Model,**" with Joakim Westerlund.
 Resubmitted to [Journal of Business & Economic Statistics](#).
-- **On Robustness to Random Breaks in Panel Data,** with Joakim Westerlund.
+- "**On Robustness to Random Breaks in Panel Data,**" with Joakim Westerlund.
 Under review.
-- **Regime Similarity,** with Joakim Westerlund.
+- "**Regime Similarity,**" with Joakim Westerlund.
 Working paper available soon (proofs and simulations done → rough draft).

 ## Work in Progress

-- **Estimation of Clusters in Panel Factor Models when T is fixed,** with Ali Meherabani and Joakim Westerlund.
+- "**Estimation of Clusters in Panel Factor Models when T is fixed,**" with Ali Meherabani and Joakim Westerlund.
 Working paper available soon (proofs and simulations done → rough draft).
-- **High-Dimensional Testing in Panel Data Models,** with Rosnel Sessinou. (early stages)
+- "**High-Dimensional Testing in Panel Data Models,**" with Rosnel Sessinou. (early stages)
-- **High-Dimensional Break Detection,** with Rosnel Sessinou and Stephan Smeekes. (early stages)
+- "**High-Dimensional Break Detection,**" with Rosnel Sessinou and Stephan Smeekes. (early stages)
-- **Multidimensional Clustering.** (early stages)
+- "**Multidimensional Clustering.**" (early stages)